YeoYiXin/Image-Processing-App/README.md

     d.
 Maniplating the saturation and brightness<br />
     e.
 Noise removal of the coloured image<br />
     f.
 Applying the sketch and coloured image<br />
+    g.
+Add border to (f.) <br/>

     Filtered Image: <br />
     <img src="https://github.com/YeoYiXin/Image-Processing-App/assets/89788614/1482d1b1-0b83-4211-ab52-ba96973d6455" width="600" height="338"> <br />

  The website may have these functionalities:
  1. User shall upload the image and choose the style that they want.
-(Restriction: only allow image of certain extension - TBA)
+(Restriction: only allow png/jpg/jpeg)
- 2. User can download the image.
-(Restriction: only allow image of certain extension - TBA)
+ 2. User can download the image in png
- 3. User can manipulate saturation and brightness of the image.

- Future Implementation (may/may not):
- 1. Mobile app that has the same functionalities as the website - operable on both Android and iOS.